Leeds Trinity University Lecturers Refute Rumors That They Were Banned From Using Capital Letters

 Rumors spread across the U.K. on Monday that Leeds Trinity University professors were banned from using capital letters and the word “don’t” when assigning work to students, according to Fox News.
 The following morning, lecturers from the school took to social media to assure everyone that there was no such ban.
 Leeds Trinity University also released their own statement regarding the rumor.

 “We follow national best practice teaching guidelines and the memo cited in the press is guidance from a course leader to academic staff, sharing best practice from the latest teaching research to inform their teaching…It is also about good communication and consistent style.
-For example, it is best practice not to write in all capital letters regardless of the sector,” the statement given by Professor Margaret A House OBE, who is the Vice Chancellor at Leeds Trinity University, said.
+For example, it is best practice not to write in all capital letters regardless of the sector,” the statement given by Professor Margaret A. House OBE, who is the Vice Chancellor at Leeds Trinity University, said.

 The statement also said that professors have an “unpacking” session with students for every assignment to assure that they understand the expectations.
 House stated that Leeds Trinity University is committed to enriching students’ learning experiences and helping them reach their full potential.